Required Courses in Electrical Engineering

 EE124.
 Electronic Design II Syllabus [PDF]

 Integrated circuit amplifiers.
 Amplifiers with feedback.
 Frequency response.
 CAE and CAD.
-Prerequisites: Submission of major from; Engr100W, EE122, and EE128 with grades of C or better.
+Prerequisites: EE122, and EE128 with grades of C or better.
 Lecture 3 hours, laboratory 3 hours.
 Lab fee required.
 4 units.

 EE128.
 Physical Electronics Syllabus [PDF]

 Review of semiconductor theory.
 Methods of device fabrication; p-n junctions; bipolar junction transistors; field-effect transistors (FETs); and MOSFETs.
-Prerequisites: MatE153.
+Prerequisites: MATE153 with C or better.
 Lecture 3 hours.
 3 units.

 EE132.
 Theory of Automatic Controls Syllabus [PDF]

 Theory of linear feedback control systems.
 Transfer functions and block diagrams; root-locus techniques; frequency analysis techniques; compensation; transducers and servo-system elements.
 Students are required to take EE132 or EE160.
 For students who choose to take both EE132 and EE160, one of them can be counted as an elective.
-Prerequisites: Submission of major form, EE112, with a grade of C or better.
+Prerequisites: EE110 and EE112 with a grade of C or better.
 3 units.